vknowable/connext-router-track/README.md

 Web3Signer has native support for several key vaults and HSMs, as well as encrypted keystore files.
 Consult the [official docs](https://docs.web3signer.consensys.net/en/latest/Reference/Key-Configuration-Files/) to get started, or ask in our Discord server.

 #### Example: Using Google Secrets Manager with Keystore Files
 Web3Signer doesn't have built-in support for Google Secrets Manager, but we can use a strategy like the one below that combines Secrets Manager with an encrypted keystore file.
 Web3Signer expects the key password to be given in a text file.
-Instead of storing the password on our hard drive, we'll store it in Secrets Manager and write the file to *tmpfs* just long enough to allow Web3Signer to load the key into memory, deleting it afterwards.
-This approach is a little more secure than storing the private key itself in Secrets Manager, because two pieces of information from two different sources are needed to read the key.
-The generated keystore (json) file is portable and can be safely backed up or moved to a new VM as needed.
+But instead of storing the password on our hard drive, we'll store it in Secrets Manager and write the needed file to *tmpfs* on demand, removing it again after Web3Signer has started and loaded the key into memory.
+This approach is a little more secure than storing the private key directly in Secrets Manager, because two pieces of information from two different sources are needed to learn the key.
+Also, the generated keystore (json) file is fully encrypted/portable and can be safely backed up or moved to a new VM as needed.
 1. Grant your Web3Signer VM the needed permissions to read secrets.
 2. Generate a secure password for your keystore file:
 `echo $(pwgen -s 50 1) > pwd.password`